reema-eilouti/reading-notes/javascript_loops.md

 ## JavaScript Loops

 - **For Loop**
+Loops can execute a block of code a number of times.

   - **_for (statement 1; statement 2; statement 3) { // code block to be executed }_**

   - _Statement 1_ is executed (one time) before the execution of the code block.